jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 title: Languages and Automata
 tags: [theory]
 ---

 Some notes for CS 181.
-This is about context-free grammars, pushdown automata, the pumping lemma for context-free grammars, and closure properties of context-free languages.

-Added in notes on Turing Machines,
+This is about context-free grammars, pushdown automata, the pumping lemma for context-free grammars, and closure properties of context-free language.
+I also just added in notes for Turing machines.

 <!--more-->
 ## Context-Free Grammars